"I am the master of my fate, I am the captain of my soul" －Invictus, by William Ernest Henley

 By the time college was around the corner, none of the so traditional courses seemed to be a good fit for me.
 I just felt I needed to do something that resonated down to the core.
 So, one day, out of complete despair given that I didn't have much time to decide where to enroll, I started researching for what were the available courses in the universities from my state.
 And then, I found Social Sciences.
 Wow, it sounded perfect.
 Sociology, anthropology, politics... it was exciting.

 As you'd imagine, an academic career is not the most rewarding path one could choose to have.
 Around here, not only it is way undervalued, but it's also completely neglected financially wise.
 It took me almost 3 years to notice that I wasn't willing to go through the countless hardships of this career to become a social scientist.
 Also, it wasn't just that.
 I realized how I just didn't want to drown myself in the deep weeds of academic research.
 Even though I still find it very amusing, I needed to do something with a broader reach.

 So, I dropped out.
 I decided that I needed to rescue back that illustrator dream I had but with a different twist.
 What if I could still have the general Social Sciences topics and way of thinking in my day-to-day while doing something more artistic and related to technology?
 There's actually a word for that!
 Design!
 Dream come true.

 Inspired by Derek Sivers, I thought of adding a now page to my site as well.
 It's a place to basically share what's the current status of my life.
-About pages like this one have their intrinsic limitation of being a general summary of one's (in this case, mine) life.
-So, if you're interested to knowing more about my current on-going challenges, just hop in there!
+About pages, like this one, have their intrinsic limitation of being only a general summary of one's (in this case, mine) life.
+So, if you're interested in knowing more about my current on-going challenges, just hop in there!

 See what is happening now